HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readUid_ms.php
-readUid_ms.php is primarily used for handling user identification and logging service events.
+__readUid_ms.php__ is primarily used for handling user identification and logging service events.

+__Include original service files:__ sessions.php, basic.php, coursesyspw.php

 __Session Control:__ Checks if there is a user ID (uid) present in the current session.
 If an ID exists, it is used; otherwise, the user ID is set to "guest", indicating that the user is not logged in.